metricwang/telco-churn-prediction/README.md

 ```

 ## 📈 Future Improvements
-Integrate with Airflow for automated data ingestion and batch inference

 Add Streamlit dashboard for business-friendly visualization

 Log model drift and performance over time

 This project demonstrates practical machine learning engineering and MLOps practices for customer churn prediction.
 Built as part of a personal portfolio to showcase full-cycle data science capabilities.